-- (v) Residence Areas.
+(v) Residence Areas.
 Provided that he occupies the same, a residence area of $\frac{1}{4}$ acre may be held by the holder of a miner's right.
-After expending £10 on improvements he may obtain exemption from residence for 6 months. - (vi) Miners' Homestead Leases.
-A miner, resident on a gold or mineral field, may be granted a miner's homestead lease not exceeding (a) 20 acres, if within 2 miles of the nearest boundary of any township or suburban area; or (b) 500 acres if beyond, at an annual rental, for the first 20 years, of (a) 2s. per acre, where the area does not exceed 20 acres; and (b) 6d. per acre where such area is exceeded, and thereafter 1s. if demanded.
-Within 3 years the lessee must fence in the land, and within 5 years must improve it to the value of 10s. per acre. - (vii) Particulars of Areas Occupied.
-The following table gives particulars of operations for the years 1922 to 1926, the figures being exclusive of holdings under miners' rights and mineral oil licences.
-Of the areas shown as taken up in 1926, the area under lease was 1,466 acres for gold-mining, 584 for mining for other minerals, and 434 for miners' homesteads-a total of 2,484 acres.
+After expending £10 on improvements he may obtain exemption from residence for 6 months.

+(vi) Miners' Homestead Leases.
+A miner, resident on a gold or mineral field, may be granted a miner's homestead lease not exceeding (a) 20 acres, if within 2 miles of the nearest boundary of any township or suburban area; or (b) 500 acres if beyond, at an annual rental, for the first 20 years, of (a) 2s. per acre, where the area does not exceed 20 acres; and (b) 6d. per acre where such area is exceeded, and thereafter 1s. if demanded Within 3 years the lessee must fence in the land, and within 5 years must improve is to the value of 10s. per acre.

+(vii) Particulars of Areas Occupied.
+The following table gives particulars of operations for the years 1923 to 1927, the figures being exclusive of holdings under miners' rights and mineral oil licences.
+Of the areas shown as taken up in 1927, the area under lease was 1,511 acres for gold-mining, 3,632 for mining for other minerals, and 49 for miners' homestcads-a total of 5,192 acres.
 The balance was taken up under licences.